Listen to Les McKeown read this blog post:

 Most growing organizations reach a point where the concept of leadership needs to move from being inherent and presumed, to becoming something more structured and planned.

-It’s at this stage that many businesses first establish a leadership development program – a formalized or semi-formalized process of developing future leaders, usually by a combination of teaching and mentoring/coaching.
+It’s at this stage that many organizations first establish a leadership development program – a formalized or semi-formalized process of developing future leaders, usually by a combination of teaching and mentoring/coaching.

 And this is where the question of ‘tense’ arises.